 Advice and Information for People with Diabetes

-Referral to the Podiatry Service can be made by GP, other health care professional or by yourself using the departmental self-referral form available here and returning it to the Podiatry department in:
+Referral to the Podiatry Service can be made by GP, other health care professional or by yourself using the departmental self-referral form available online here or by downloading and filling in a form here and returning it to the Podiatry department in:

 - Lisburn Health Centre: Linenhall Street, Lisburn, BT28 1LU